zalando-incubator/authmosphere/API.md

 ### refreshAllTokens

-Triggers the request of a new token.
-Invalidates the old the cache entry.
+Triggers the request of a new token for all configured ones.
+Invalidates all cache entries.

 #### Signature